Nasreen (actress)

-Nasrin (born 13 May 1978) is a retired Bangladeshi film actress who mainly played supporting roles.
+Nasreen Akter Nargis (born 13 May 1982) is a retired Bangladeshi film actress who mainly played supporting roles.
 She made her debut in Sohanur Rahman Sohan's film Love in 1992.
 The same year, her film Agnishapath was also released.
 In 2019, It's been announced that her biopic will be made to honor her career and achievement.

 Career

 Nasreen made her debut in 1992 film Love, followed by Agnishapath.
 She was often seen playing girl-next-door, vamp, heroine's best friend and comedian.
 She was popularly paired up with actor Dildar.
 They appeared in many successful films as a comic team.
-After Dildar's death, she started appraring alongdide Kabila and Afzal Sharif as a comic actress and their love interests.
+After Dildar's death, she started appearing alongside Kabila and Afzal Sharif as a comic actress and their love interests.
+In 2017, she played as a prostitute in Hashibur Reza Kallol's Swatta in 2017, co-starring Shakib Khan.
+The film won numerous accolades including five National Film Awards in several categories including Khan's fourth Best Actor award at the 42 National Film Awards, six Bachsas Awards including her first as Best Supporting Actress award and two Meril-Prothom Alo Awards.

 Personal life

 Nasreen married businessman Mustafizur Rahman Riyel in 2012.
 Together they have a son and a daughter.
 After marriage, she retired from acting permanently.